 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-I strongly prefer homemade salad dressing to store bought so whenever I have the time and ingredients handy I make my own.
-This is a great first homemade salad dressing recipe to try because the ingredients are readily available, cheap, AND you just dump everything into a bottle and shake!
+This homemade red wine vinegar salad dressing is a great first salad dressing recipe to try because the ingredients are readily available, cheap, AND you just dump everything into a bottle and shake!

 Now I like my vinaigrette pretty zingy, so if you prefer a smoother taste, just reduce the amount of vinegar and increase the amount of oil.
 I have some of the ingredients in a range for the same reason – you may prefer more of a mustard taste to come through where others might like it to fade into the background.

 So experiment with this recipe until you get it just right and enjoy your leafy greens. 🙂

-1 cup vegetable oil (or olive oil)
+- 1 cup vegetable oil (or olive oil)

-1/2 cup red wine vinegar
+- 1/2 cup red wine vinegar

-1 - 2 tablespoons Dijon mustard
+- 1 - 2 tablespoons Dijon mustard

-1 - 2 tablespoons agave nectar (or sugar)
+- 1 - 2 tablespoons agave nectar (or sugar)

-1 teaspoon salt
+- 1 teaspoon salt

-1/2 teaspoon pepper
+- 1/2 teaspoon pepper

-1/2 teaspoon onion powder
+- 1/2 teaspoon onion powder